Skip to content

 If you want background on what contrast sensitivity actually measures before running the comparison, the primer post is the place to start.
 The screen-calibration post covers why a calibrated baseline is the only condition under which the with-versus-without comparison is fair.

-• Lawrenson, J. G., Hull, C. C., & Downie, L. E. (2017).
+2. Lawrenson JG, Hull CC, Downie LE.
 The effect of blue-light blocking spectacle lenses on visual performance, macular health and the sleep-wake cycle: a systematic review of the literature.
-Ophthalmic and Physiological Optics, 37(6), 644–654.
-Earlier systematic review with three eligible RCTs and 136 participants.
-Concluded the evidence base was sparse and provided no high-quality support for blue-blocking spectacle lenses across visual performance, macular health, or sleep-wake outcomes.
-Foreshadowed the 2023 Cochrane result with weaker evidence.
+Ophthalmic Physiol Opt.
+2017;37(6):644–654.
+Earlier systematic review (three eligible RCTs, 136 participants) finding no high-quality evidence to support blue-blocking spectacle lenses across visual performance, macular health, or sleep-wake outcomes — foreshadowing the 2023 Cochrane result with weaker evidence.
+PubMed.

-• Chang, A.-M., Aeschbach, D., Duffy, J. F., & Czeisler, C. A. (2015).
-Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness.
-Proceedings of the National Academy of Sciences, 112(4), 1232–1237.
-Cross-over study comparing pre-bedtime iPad against paper-book reading; iPad condition suppressed evening melatonin by about 55%, delayed dim-light melatonin onset by more than 1.5 hours, and reduced REM sleep.
-Establishes the mechanism behind the sleep-related blue-light claim without speaking to whether spectacle filters intercept it.
+3. Chang A-M, Aeschbach D, Duffy JF, Czeisler CA. Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness.
+Proc Natl Acad Sci U S A. 2015;112(4):1232–1237.
+Crossover study: pre-bedtime iPad reading suppressed evening melatonin by about 55%, delayed the dim-light melatonin rhythm by more than 1.5 hours, and reduced REM sleep versus paper-book reading — establishing the circadian mechanism, without speaking to whether spectacle filters intercept it.
+PubMed.